matthewomccorkle/matthewomccorkle.github.io/_posts/#2022-06-16-day_011_netdiscover.md

     This is excellent if you want to discover hosts that are communicating on the network.

-    However, this is a sniffing method and wont find hosts unless they are passing traffic along the network.
+    However, this is a sniffing method and will not find hosts unless they are passing traffic along the network.

     Try the command below for passive mode: